yali996/py-HAR/README.md

 `git clone https://github.com/yali996/py-HAR.git`

 ## Step 1: Compile the master branch of caffe
+Please rename the caffe-123 directory to caffe.
-Checkout the master branch of Caffe and compile it on your machine.
+Then checkout the master branch of Caffe and compile it on your machine.
 Make sure that Caffe must be built with support for Python layers!

 ## Step 2: Compile the nms module
 `cd lib`

 `make`

 # Testing